Whippingham

-Whippingham is a village and civil parish on the Isle of Wight.
-The population of the Civil Parish at the 2011 Census was 787.
+Whippingham is a village and civil parish on the Isle of Wight, England.
+The population of the civil parish at the 2011 Census was 787.
 It is located 1 + 1/2 mi south of East Cowes in the north of the Island.

 Whippingham is best known for its connections with Queen Victoria, especially St Mildred's Church, redesigned by Prince Albert.
 The village became the centre of the royal estate supporting Osborne House and Barton Manor.
 The farms, school, almshouses, forge and cottages were rebuilt when they became part of the Queen's estate and Prince Albert had a 'model farm' built at Barton.
 Queen Victoria took a close interest in 'her people' in Whippingham, providing for them in sickness and in health.
 It is also the home to The Folly Inn.

 Landmarks

 St. Mildred's Church

 St Mildred's Church is the Church of England parish church.
 Its close connection with Queen Victoria is reflected in the many memorials in the church and the churchyard which commemorate members of the Royal Family and the Royal Household.
 A side chapel is dedicated to the Battenberg/Mountbatten family.
 St Mildred's Church is now in a united benefice with St James's Church, East Cowes.